guest271314/native-messaging-spidermonkey-shell/README.md

 ### Notes

-SpiderMonkey JavaScript/WebAssembly Shell does not expect to be used as a Native Messaging host.
+[SpiderMonkey JavaScript/WebAssembly engine](https://spidermonkey.dev/) Shell does not expect to be used as a Native Messaging host.
 Stardard input and output are not specified by ECMA-262 so we have to work around that fact in this shell.

 JavaScript *runtimes* tested so far, include QuickJS, txiki.js, Deno, Node.js, Bun.
 Each process standard input and output differently.
 With the aforementioned runtimes we can maintain a persistent connect using `connectNative`.
 See [NativeMessagingHosts](https://github.com/guest271314/NativeMessagingHosts).